-- 11. On benchmarking Edinburgh against other Health and Social Care Partnerships in Scotland, Edinburgh is no longer an outlier for delayed discharges per 100,000 population rate, despite Edinburgh's high numbers.
-In addition, we see a more stable position in Edinburgh compared to a deteriorating position at national level. - 12.
-As reported to the IJB in April 2022, the number of people waiting for a package of care has stabilised (Table 3 below).
+- 4.4 On benchmarking Edinburgh against other Health and Social Care Partnerships in Scotland, Edinburgh is no longer an outlier for delayed discharges per 100,000 population rate, despite Edinburgh's high numbers.
+In addition, there is a more stable position in Edinburgh compared to a deteriorating position at national level. - 4.5 The number of people waiting for a package of care has stabilised in recent weeks (Table 3 below).
 As can be seen, the larger proportion of the problem remains within the community where more people are waiting for care than are doing so in a hospital setting or interim care placement.
-The reasons for stabilisation remain predominantly due to external care at home providers having additional capacity and work being undertaken by the One Edinburgh Command Centre which is creating capacity within internal Homecare and Reablement teams and improving the quality of data we have.
+The reasons for stabilisation remain predominantly due to external care at home providers having additional capacity and work being undertaken by the One Edinburgh Command Centre which is creating capacity within internal Homecare and Reablement teams and improving the quality of data EHSCP have.